Elliott-FS/using_reducer/README.md

 # First time using Vite, I was wanting to also practice some useReducer and CSS
 # this is just a practice file overall wanted to try some new things

+# Notes:
+useReducer is a react hook used for handling more complex state managment.
+Basic setup: const [state, dispatch] = useReducer(reducer, STATE). state is base state when page is loaded, dispatch is the action performed on state. useReducer() takes in a reducer function and initial state variable.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: